gobbez/Flet_Gemini_AI_assistant/README.md

 - **Google Gemini Integration**
   Leverage the power of Google's Gemini model for intelligent and context-aware conversations.
+  <br>Please remember that, in order to avoid Gemini crashes for too-many requests,
+  you can write with 1 AI per time (but as soon you receive the answer you are free to chat again).

 - **Independent AI Chats**
-  Each chat has its own memory and history and cannot access the memory of others.
+  <br>Each chat has its own memory and history and cannot access the memory of others.

 - **Direct Bash Command Execution (:)**
   Execute shell commands directly from the chat,